Skip to main content

 About me

-Jack's previous research focused on the relationships between networked spaces, young people, and nature connectedness.
-In particular, his work has assessed how young people construct their understandings and interpretations of nature in spaces such as TikTok, Minecraft, and Netflix.
-In 2023, Jack completed his PhD at the University of Edinburgh with a thesis titled "From virtual worlds to the Outward Bound Trust: A study of contemporary residential outdoor adventurous education in postdigital space".
+His PhD work (2020-2023) focused on how young people engage with and interpret nature through networked digital spaces, including TikTok, Minecraft and Netflix.
+Jack completed his PhD at the University of Edinburgh with a thesis titled "From virtual worlds to the Outward Bound Trust: A study of contemporary residential outdoor adventurous education in postdigital space".
 Jack's full PhD thesis may be accessed here.

 Selected publications